Sleigh Your Holiday Playlist With This List Of The Best Christmas Songs

 The festive season is upon us and apart from unwrapping presents, feasting away and binge-watching the best Christmas movies, no Xmas is complete without a playlist of the best Christmas songs.

-From classic carols to contemporary covers by pop stars, these catchy tunes are always what brings us together when they're cranked up at shopping centres, light displays, festive dinners and on Christmas morning of course — who else dances around to Mariah Carey in their reindeer PJ's on December 25?
+From classic carols to contemporary covers by pop stars, these catchy tunes are always what brings us together when they're cranked up at shopping centres, light displays, festive dinners and on Christmas morning of course — who doesn't dance around to Mariah Carey in their reindeer PJs on December 25?

 Of course, everyone has their own favourite when it comes to festive bangers, so I posed the question to the people I work with: 'What song tops your festive playlist?'
 Here's a list of the best Christmas songs, according to my colleagues.